 Hunting and Fishing Exceptions

-Individuals who are hunting or fishing in Utah may also have exceptions to the state’s knife laws.
-Depending on local regulations, hunters and fishermen may be able to legally possess certain types of knives that would normally be prohibited when not engaged in these activities.
-It is important for individuals engaging in hunting or fishing activities to check with their local government regarding any specific restrictions related to carrying knives while doing so.
+For individuals engaged in hunting or fishing in Utah, there may be exceptions to the state’s knife laws.
+Depending on local regulations, hunters and fishermen may be permitted to possess certain types of knives that would normally be restricted.
+It’s recommended to check with local government about specific restrictions.

 Self-Defense Exceptions